SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 Twilight smiles.
 "Oh, that's very nice of you.
 Come on in."
 She leads me inside.

 We make it to the main part of the library and the room is a mess.
 Books are stacked up all over the place.
-Notes are littering Twilight desk.
+Notes are littering Twilight's desk.

 *Wow, she must have done some serious studying recently.*